-- Details on enrolment procedure are here. - Fill in the application form (here or see on page 72) - Submit at the nearest enrolment camp.
+- Details on enrolment procedure are here. - Fill in the application form (here or see on page 74) - Submit at the nearest enrolment camp.
 To find nearest enrolment camp to you click here. - Documents required for enrolment are: Proof of identity (POI) and proof of address (POA) (list of acceptable documents is here). - In the case of people who do not have documents for proof, there is an introducer system.
 The Registrar for enrolment can designate individuals who can vouch for the validity of a person's information.
 Introducers can be government agencies, banks, teachers, village postmen, elected representatives and NGOs.
 Introducers will be enrolled first and given training.
 Their UID will be mentioned among the details of the person who gets enrolled.
-Details here. - Detailed enrolment process is mentioned here. - Get Aadhaar card within 60-90 days.
+Details here. - Get Aadhaar card within 60-90 days.